Badar-e-Alam/Badar-e-alam/README.md

 ⭐**Welcome to my GitHub profile!**

-I am a passionate and experienced 🧠**Machine Learning Developer** with over 3 years of experience in developing and implementing machine learning models.
+I am a passionate and experienced 🧠**Machine Learning Developer** with multiple years of experience in developing and implementing machine learning models.
 My expertise lies in leveraging data-driven approaches to solve complex problems and extract valuable insights.

 With a solid foundation in mathematics, and computer science, and a 📖Master's degree in Artificial Intelligence from FAU Erlangen-Nuremberg, I possess a deep understanding of various machine-learning algorithms and techniques.
 I have worked on multiple projects in the domains of computer vision and natural language processing.